xen-project/xen/docs/misc/xsplice.markdown

  * NOP out the code sequence if `new_size` is zero.
  * Deal with other relocation types:  R_X86_64_[8,16,32,32S], R_X86_64_PC[8,16,64]
    in payload file.
- * An dependency mechanism for the payloads.
-To use that information to load:
-    - The appropiate payload.
-To verify that payload is built against the hypervisor.
-This can be done via the `build-id` or via providing an copy of the old code - so that the hypervisor can verify it against the code in memory.
-    - To construct an appropiate order of payloads to load in case they depend on each other.

 ### Handle inlined __LINE__